BetrixDev/standard-rule-engine/README.md

 const engine = new Engine().rule(
   'ruleName',
   (facts) => {
-    // facts is now strongly typed to the `schema` is console.log(`The user's age is ${facts.age}`);
+    // facts is now strongly typed to what the `schema` is console.log(`The user's age is ${facts.age}`);
   },
   {